sanand0/tools-in-data-science-public/project-1.md

 ## Evaluation

-Here's an example of how the evaluation script will work on **Task A2**.

-1. Run `podman run -e AIPROXY_TOKEN=$AIPROXY_TOKEN -p 8000:8000 $IMAGE_NAME`
+This [evaluation script](project-1/evaluate.py) evaluates the scripts.Here's how will evaluate a task, e.g. **Task A2**.

-2. Call `POST https://localhost:8000/run?task=Format+/data/format.md+with+prettier+3.4.2`.
+1. Call `POST http://localhost:8000/run?task=Format+/data/format.md+with+prettier+3.4.2`.
 Ensure that the respose is a HTTP 200.
    - Note: The task may be worded differently.
 It may use a different prettier version.
 But the broad task is the same.
-3. Call `GET https://localhost:8000/read?path=/data/format.md` and get the revised file contents.
+2. Call `GET http://localhost:8000/read?path=/data/format.md` and get the revised file contents.
-4. Verify that the response was formatted using `prettier@3.4.2`.
+3. Verify that the response was formatted using `prettier@3.4.2`.

 Here's how we will score the results.